mschae16/byob/documentation/DELETE-port.md

 ***

 ## Requires authentication
-This endpoint requires the user to have submitted their email and app name.
-In order to Delete to the database, the user must have an email issued by Turing School of Software and Design ending in `@turing.io`.
-This will create a JSON Web Token with administrative access that will be used to authenticate the user.
+This endpoint requires the user to have submitted their email and application name.
+In order to delete from the database, the user must have an email issued by Turing School of Software and Design, ending in `@turing.io`.
+This will create a JSON Web Token with administrative access that can then be used to authenticate the user.

 ***

 ## Parameters
-This endpoint will accept a Jason Web Token query parameter in the url
+This endpoint will accept a JSON Web Token query parameter in the url

     /api/v1/ports/:id?token=(jwt goes here)

-**id** - This endpoint must contain an id that associates it with a specific port
+**id** - This endpoint must contain an id that associates it with a specific port to delete

 ***